coq/coq/doc/sphinx/language/extensions/match.rst

    When several patterns share the same right-hand side, it is additionally possible to share the clauses using disjunctive patterns.
-Assuming that the printing matching mode is on, this flag (on by default) tells Coq's printer to try to do this kind of factorization.
+Assuming that the printing matching mode is on, this :term:`flag` (on by default) tells Coq's printer to try to do this kind of factorization.

 Use of a default clause